Skip to main content

 }

-/verify is the cheapest call in the API.
-Use it in health checks and startup probes to catch misconfigured credentials before they cause production failures.
+/verify is the cheapest call in the API — use it in health checks.

-Continue to Runs and tasks to understand how we model work, or jump straight to Format guides for end-to-end generation examples.
+Continue to Runs and tasks for how we model work, or jump straight to Format guides for end-to-end examples.